TogAr2/MinestomPvP/README.md

 Earlier minecraft versions (pre-1.9) used a different PvP system, which to this day is still preferred by some. *Legacy* is the term used to describe this type of PvP throughout the library.
 You can get the `CombatFeatureSet` for legacy PvP using `CombatFeatures.legacyVanilla()`.

-To disable attack cooldown for a player and set their attack damage to the legacy value, use `MinestomPvP.setLegacyAttack(player, true)`.
+To disable attack cooldown for a player, use `MinestomPvP.setLegacyAttack(player, true)`.
-To enable the cooldown again and set the attack damage to the new value, use `false` instead of `true`.
+To enable the cooldown again, use `false` instead of `true`.

 #### Knockback